Al Murray

 Alastair James Hay Murray (born 10 May 1968) is an English comedian.

-After graduating from the University of Oxford, Murray's comedy career began by working with Harry Hill for BBC Radio 4.
+After graduating from the University of Oxford, Murray began his comedy career working with Harry Hill for BBC Radio 4.
 He regularly performed at the Edinburgh Festival Fringe, before launching his "Pub Landlord" persona.
 This led to the Sky One sitcom Time Gentlemen Please and the chat show Al Murray's Happy Hour for ITV.

 In 2003, Murray was listed in The Observer as one of the 50 funniest acts in British comedy, and in 2007 he was voted the 16th greatest stand-up comic on Channel 4's 100 Greatest Stand-Ups.
 He continues to perform as a stand-up and is a regular on British TV and radio.

 Early life and family background

 Murray was born in Stewkley, Buckinghamshire.
 His father was a lieutenant colonel in 131 (Parachute) Regiment, Royal Engineers and worked for British Rail.
 A descendant of the novelist William Makepeace Thackeray, Murray's grandfather was the former British ambassador Sir Ralph Murray, from the Scottish aristocracy and married into the Kuenberg family, Counts of the Holy Roman Empire.
 His maternal grandfather was killed in action at the Battle of Dunkirk.
+The actor Stephen Murray was Murray's great-uncle.

 Murray was educated at Bedford School.
 He played percussion in the Bedfordshire County Youth Orchestra, which was based in Bedford; the orchestra played concerts with the Bedfordshire county choirs.
 He also performed in the Bedfordshire second youth orchestra, in Dunstable.
 With the orchestra he performed in Spain, France and Scotland.

 Murray later said of his time at school: "When I was nine I was sent to boarding school, which I despised.
 The first five years were hideous because I wanted to be at home.
 I guess I resented my parents a little and it put tons of distance between us.
 One of the things I took from boarding school is that it made me emotionally self-sufficient."

 Murray read Modern History at St Edmund Hall, Oxford.
 He performed in the comedy group the Oxford Revue, in a show directed by Stewart Lee.